CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Is hCG?

-At a basic level, hCG is a hormone that supports your pregnancy, explains Christine Greves, MD, an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
-“It’s very important in establishing and maintaining the pregnancy through helping with the placenta and development of the early embryo,” she says.
+At a basic level, human chorionic gonadotropin is a hormone that supports your pregnancy.
+“It’s very important in establishing and maintaining the pregnancy through helping with the placenta and development of the early embryo,” explains Christine Greves, MD, an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
 And, yes, it may also be what’s driving your morning sickness and causing a few other early pregnancy symptoms, according to the Mayo Clinic.

 Related Video

 If you’re anxiously waiting for a positive pregnancy test result, try taking your test early in the day.
-In general, “first morning urine is recommended because it’s when the urine is the most concentrated and therefore lower levels can be detected more quickly,” says Melissa Goist, MD, an ob-gyn from the Ohio State University Wexner Medical Center.
-If you get a negative, you can wait and try again; in a healthy pregnancy, hCG levels tend to double every 72 hours in the early days and weeks of pregnancy, according to the American Pregnancy Association
+In general, “first morning urine is recommended because it’s when the urine is the most concentrated, and therefore lower levels can be detected more quickly,” says Melissa Goist, MD, an ob-gyn from the Ohio State University Wexner Medical Center.
+If you get a negative, you can wait and try again; in a healthy pregnancy, hCG levels tend to double every 48 to 72 hours in the early days and weeks of pregnancy, according to Ross and the American Pregnancy Association

-“Once a pregnancy test turns positive, most commonly there is no reason to assess beta-hCG level,” Aagaard says.
-“The overwhelming majority of pregnancies will never have a reason to check a beta-hCG level.”
-There are a few specific scenarios where your beta-hCG levels might need to be checked, though.
-“These include situations where we’re trying to decipher whether a very early pregnancy is developing normally in the uterus, or if there is a risk of an inevitable miscarriage,” Aagaard says.
-“To decipher this, we have to measure the beta-hCG twice two to three days apart.”
+“Once a pregnancy test turns positive, most commonly there’s no reason to assess beta hCG level,” Aagaard says.
+“The overwhelming majority of pregnancies will never have a reason to check a beta hCG level.”
+There are a few specific scenarios where your beta hCG levels might need to be checked, though.
+“These include situations where we’re trying to decipher whether a very early pregnancy is developing normally in the uterus, or if there’s a risk of an inevitable miscarriage,” Aagaard says.
+“To decipher this, we have to measure the beta hCG twice two to three days apart.”
 Basically, the first level gives your doctor a baseline, the second helps them determine if hCG is rising as expected or declining prematurely.
 The latter could indicate a potential pregnancy loss.

 Lamppa adds that if there’s the suspicion of an ectopic pregnancy (when implantation occurs outside of the uterus), measuring hCG level can be revealing.
 Of course, a hCG blood test alone isn’t diagnostic, and an ultrasound is necessary to confirm, notes the Cleveland Clinic.